Angat-Shah/KAVACH/README.md

 ## Overview

 Kavach is a GovTech mobile application designed to revolutionize crime reporting and enhance public safety by empowering citizens to contribute to crime prevention and community security.
-It complements existing law enforcement systems by providing tools for real-time crime reporting, evidence collection, and situational awareness, all within the legal framework.
+It complements existing law enforcement systems by providing tools for real-time crime reporting, evidence collection and situational awareness, all within the legal framework.

 ## Problem Statement